hurlbertlab/dietdatabase/cleaning/cleaning_overview.md

     Common_Name    Scientific_Name      Family
 1 Swamp Sparrow Melospiza georgina Emberizidae
 ```
-The `$birdnames` section highlights any species that either 1) have a typo or invalid name for either the common name, scientific
+The `$Problem_bird_names` section highlights any species that either 1) have a typo or invalid name for either the common name, scientific
 name, or family name, or 2) have an error in the family assignment or scientific name assignment to the given common name.
 In this
 case, a quick search of the eBird checklist reveals the scientific name should be 'Melospiza georgiana'.